 Treatment for Substance Use

 If the cause of the substance use disorder is behavioral issues such as rebellion due to divorce, moving, death, or other dramatic life changes then a behavioral treatment approach might be best.
 This is best done in a therapy setting but it begins at home.
 Reinforcing positive action and listening with the intention of understanding the root of the frustration can go a long way in preventing or treating substance abuse.

 Should a substance dependency build up then overcoming it requires a withdrawal period, medication-assisted treatment can help lessen the symptoms of withdrawal.
 Furthermore, this can also help lessen the cravings for substances by blocking certain receptors in the brain.
 Not all substance dependencies have an approved medication for treatment.

 An intervention is an example of family-based therapy.
-Ensuring that the adolescent is aware of and familiar with their support system can go a long way in battling substance abuse.
+Ensuring that the adolescent or young adult is aware of and familiar with their support system can go a long way in battling substance abuse.

 Recovery Support Services

 Recovery support services for substance use treatment allow an individual to meet others with substance use disorders that have overcome addiction.
 Ensuring an adolescent is surrounded by positive influencers that understand what they’re going through creates a safe environment for recovery.